EpiData-dk/analysis/help/commands.md

 - artlett's Test: see <a href="https://www.itl.nist.gov/div898/handbook/eda/section3/eda357.htm"
 target="_blank">NIST handbook 1.3.5.7</a>

-See <a href="#labeling">labeling</a> for options on changing between labels/values
+See [labeling](#labeling) for options on changing between labels/values

-See <a href="#referencedvars">variables</a> on using referenced variables for this command
+See [variables](#referencedvars) on using referenced variables for this command

+# Graphs and charts

 <a name="survival" id="survival"></a><a name="sur"></a>
 ## survival / sur
 ```
 survival outcomevariable timevariable [!by:=stratifyvariable] [options]
-survival outcomevariable time1 time2 [!by:=stratifyvariable] [options]
+survival outcomevariable date1 date2 [!by:=stratifyvariable] [options]
 ```
 Kaplan-Meier plots and lifetables for time-to-failure data with censoring.
 Tabulations of survival at each time when there were deaths (failures), plus confidence intervals.
 A summary table shows the median survival by stratum.
 The KM plot is always provided in a separate window unless !q is specified as an option.

 ### Parameters
 - `outcome variable` must have discrete values, one of which indicates failure or death
-- `time variable` must be an integer.
+- `date variable` must be an integer.
 The outcome variable may be numeric or string
-- `time` and `time2` must be date variables.
-Elapsed time is calculated as `time2 - time1`
+- `date1` and `date2` must be date variables.
+Elapsed time is calculated as `date2 - date1`

 ### Options
+- `!o` Specify the value of outcome indicating death (failure), which may be numeric or text; the default is zero

 - `!by` Stratify by this variable

 - `!t` Log-rank test for equality of survival among strata

-- `!o` Specify the value of outcome indicating death (failure), which may be numeric or text

- the default is zero
+- `!ref:=value`  reference value for the hazard ratio (only with !t)

-- `!w` Specify a weight variableTable output options
+- `!w:=weightVariable` Specify a weight variable

+- `!mt` Missing values of date2 take the maximum value of date2

+- `!exit:=datevalue` Missing values of date2 are assigned this date.
+  It may be easiest so use the createdate function to specify the date.

+- `!i:="t1,t2,t3,...tn"`
+  Aggregate data to these time intervals.
+If the string is missing, the set value for LIFETABLE INTERVAL is used

+- `!adj`
+  When intervals are specified, adjust the number at risk to exclude half of the censored subjects (Hosmer, Lemeshow)

+### Output options

 - `!nt` Omit the lifetables